-In case the on-screen display is closed at the moment of disconnection, the message displayed on the right appears Not connected on the screen of the user console.
+In case the on-screen display is closed at the moment of disconnection, the message displayed on the right appears CON-Admin Not connected

 How to auto-disconnect the access to a target module:

 - 1. Press the Ctrl+Num (default) hotkey to open the on-screen display. - 2.
 Press F11 to call the Configuration menu. - 3.
 Select the Console entry and press Enter. - 4.
 Select the user module whose settings you want to change and press F5.